astrolytics-io/nucleus-analytics/README.md

 ```

-`windowError` is an `uncaughtException` that happened in the rendered process.
+`windowError` is an `uncaughtException` that happened in the renderer process.
 It was catched with `window.onerror`.

 If you'd like to report another type of error, you can do so with: